pahjbo/vodsl/Readme.md

 -------------------------------

 The stand-alone parser is built using [maven](http://maven.apache.org).
-All that is necessary after installing maven is to run
+All that is necessary after installing maven is to run (after building the editor plugin in the top level directory)

     mvn install

-in the top-level directory and a jar file will be produced in `vodsl.standalone/target` which can then be run with
+in the `vodsl.standalone/` directory and a jar file will be produced in `target/` which can then be run with

-    java -jar vodslparser-1.0.0.jar model.vodsl
+    java -jar vodslparser-0.3.0-SNAPSHOT.jar model.vodsl

 which will produce a file `model.vo-dml.xml` of the equivalent VO-DML.